 In the current BDOF, the sample gradients are first computed as a 17-bit quantity and then an intermediate bit-depth restriction to 13-bits is done.
 This implies that the gradient computations will have to be done in 32-bit data-type in software.
 To avoid this, the L0 and L1 interpolated intermediate bit-depth precision sample values are first right shifted by 2-bits.
 Then, these right-shifted sample values are used to compute the horizontal/vertical gradients as well as the sum of the gradients of the corresponding positions in L0 and L1 such that these values do not cross 16-bit precision.

-In addition, the 11-bit x 11-bit multiplications in the current BDOF are replaced with 8-bit x 8-bit multiplication in the following manner:
+In addition, the 11-bit x 11-bit multiplications in the current BDOF are replaced with 8-bit x 8-bit multiplications using the following two methods:

-Right shift the sample differences and sum of sample gradients to lose the least significant 3 bits and right shift the horizontal and vertical sample gradient sums to lose the least significant 3 bits before the multiplication
+Method-1: Right shift the sample differences and sum of sample gradients to lose the least significant 3 bits and right shift the horizontal and vertical sample gradient sums to lose the least significant 3 bits before the multiplication

+Method-2: Right shift the interpolated samples by 6-bits.
+The gradients and gradient sums are computed using these right shifted interpolated samples.
+The sample differences are signed saturated to 8-bits.
+The gradient sums are shifted right by 1 and then signed saturated to 8-bits.
+After this, the product terms are computed as 8-bit x 8-bit multiplications.

 Results